Are you a young person who’s been diagnosed with breast cancer?

 - Have the opportunity to discuss some of the complex life decisions you may be facing in a supportive environment with a skilled counsellor, especially if you are having difficulty coping with making major life decisions sooner than you expected.

-Read Rethink’s Care Guidelines for Young Women here!
+Read Rethink’s Care Priorities here!

-If you are a healthcare provider, care-giver or someone looking to make change for young women with breast cancer, download the Care Guidelines and find out how you can make them available at more healthcare centers across Canada by contacting us at firstname.lastname@example.org.
+If you are a healthcare provider, care-giver or someone looking to make change for young women with breast cancer, download the Care Priorities and find out how you can make them available at more healthcare centers across Canada by contacting us at firstname.lastname@example.org.